 Take your logo seriously.

-If you are ever at a crossroads and need help finding the right logo designer to tackle your visual problem, I have a handy logo designer checklist available for you.
+If you are ever at a crossroads and need help finding the right logo designer to tackle your visual problem, I have a FREE eBook available for you.
 It will help you find the right person to solve your visual problem.
 It will help you save time and money.
 Most of all it will keep your stress level to a minimum.
 It will help you find the right person for the job.

-Take advantage of this free offer.
+Before you hire a logo designer, read this book.
 No one in the industry is doing what we are doing - empowering you to make the right decision before you invest in your brand.
-We will email you this handy-dandy checklist How-To Hire the RIGHT Logo Designer when you sign up for our weekly newsletter.
+Get this book for free instantly when you give us your email address.